 Want to raise smart kids?
 Kids, that are more visually and spatially aware?
 (Which means they will be better at math, reading, and science).
 Kids, who appreciate the beauty found on this earth and in the simplest of things?
 (Which means they will pay attention to details!)

 If you answered “yes,” –then get your child involved with art!
-My kids loved their art lessons which, by the way, complimented their music lessons.
+My kids loved their art lessons which, by the way, complemented their music lessons.
 Simply put—there is nothing like the arts for building the brain and helping kids find success in school and beyond!

 Check out these books for art inspiration for kids on Amazon and grab your kids and create away!